MikeHyungiLee/MikeHyungiLee.github.io/index.md

 layout: frontpage
 ---

-## Welcome to my website
+## Welcome Lee Hyungi's Tech Blog

-This is the place where I share my ideas on topics like [Paracraft](http://www.paracraft.cn) software design, artificial intelligence and education.
+This blog is the place where I share the things that I've studied about IT with other engineers.
-Feel free to send me emails or join our team.
+Feel free to leave a comment and send me emails.
+Thanks you!